Linaro/lava/doc/v2/development.rst

 #.
 Keep all your branches up to date with master **regularly**.
 It is much
    better to resolve merge conflicts one change at a time instead of having multiple merge commits all in the one rebase operation.

+#.
+Check gerrit intermittently and ensure that you address **all** comments on
+   the review.
+LAVA software releases tend to be within the first week of the month.
+Towards the end of each month, pay particular attention to comments made in gerrit and check if your review has gained a merge conflict.
+Resolving these problems will make it easier to get your change into the next LAVA release.

 .. _developer_adding_reviewers: